 Style and Format

 All manuscripts must be written in British or American English (but not a mixture of the two).
 Manuscripts should be prepared using Microsoft Word.
 Use a normal, plain font (e.g., 10-point Times New Roman) for text.
+A manuscript file should include page numbers and continuous line numbers from the title page.

 - Title page